 All the integration over ε is performed using Gaussian Hermite quadrature with 11 nodes in each integration dimension.
-When it is unnecessary to integrate over the entire real line in a given dimension, a change of variable is conducted so that integration is performed over $[0, +\infty)$, with appropriate semi-Hermite quadrature formulae then applied (see Kahaner et al., 1982).
+When it is unnecessary to integrate over the entire real line in a given dimension, a change of variable is conducted so that integration is performed over $[0, +\infty)$, with appropriate semi-Hermite quadrature formulae then applied.